-- Holding a ticket printed on sturdy, smooth finish card stock is deeply satisfying.
-After admission, ticket stubs live on as mementos.
+- Holding a ticket printed on sturdy, smooth finish card stock is satisfying.
+After admission, ticket stubs can live on as mementos.

-- Great security features including sequential numbering, barcodes, and QR codes for easy, secure check-in.
+- Great security features include sequential numbering, barcodes, and QR codes for easy, secure check-in.

-- Technology isn’t always failsafe.
-Dimmed phones, no Wi-Fi, and more can contribute to a jammed-up entry gate.
-On the other hand, a printed event ticket will always work.
+- Technology is not always reliable.
+Dimmed phones, no WiFi, and other factors all contribute to a jammed-up entry gate.
+On the other hand, a printed event ticket will always be effective.

-- Even with fast turnaround and tools that make it easy to create tickets, printing them takes time and has an associated cost.
+- Ticket printing takes time and has an associated cost.

-- Physical tickets have a way of getting misplaced by buyers before the event has begun.
+- Sometimes attendees lose their physical tickets before the event has begun.